chiscookeke11/Blockathon-Audita-Chain/README.md

 This platform’s core features offer a transparent, secure, and scalable solution for auditing institutions across industries, ensuring integrity, accountability, and compliance.

 ## Future Work
-- WHISTLEBLOWER  INTEGRATED ON OUR DAPP FOR CORRUPT PRACTICE.
 - EDUCATION SYSTEM FOR CERTIFICATION AND TRACK RECORD OF ACADEMIC PERFORMANCE.

 ## FAQ